OngMinXian/NUSPlanner/README.md

       - [ ] Average score for mood to be assigned to user
     - [ ] Complete graphics and design for the Summary segment by **_10 July 2022_**
       - [ ] Code and design for pie chart which enables user to get a breakdown of the duration they devote to each category (academics/work/extracurriculars) per week/month/year
-- [ ] Complete the Progress Report page of the planner
+- [ ] Complete the Progress Report page of the planner :card_index_dividers: